Commenter avec TAGUETTE

 You will see a page that greets you as the admin and has a button to Create a project.
 Click that button and you'll be prompted to enter a Title and Description for your new project.
 This can be changed later on if you want.

-Upon clicking Create, you'll be taken the Project View, which has a left and a right pane.
+Upon clicking Create, you'll be taken to the Project View, which has a left and a right pane.
 The left pane contains the information about your project information ('Project Info'), uploaded materials ('Documents'), and tags ('Highlights') as tabs.
 You can go between these tabs as you like.
 The right pane will render documents and will be the area where you'll do the highlighting and tagging.

 To get an idea of how to work in Taguette, let's upload a document and get you tagging!
 In the left pane, click on the Documents tab.
 You should see a button that says Add a document.
 Click that and pick just one document from your computer, either a: